-It is well-known that middle managers are key to the organisational and team success.
+It is well-known that middle managers are key to organisational and team success.
 If you delve into the job description of what a manager does, it is likely you will come up with keywords such as ‘leading’, ‘supervising’, and ‘overseeing’.
 These work activities could be categorised under ‘management’.
 The Economist defines it as the business of running organisations efficiently, reliably, and productively.
 So how is management important to an organisation?

-According to the World Management Survey, management is a strong predictor that explains the difference in productivity between the most and least productive firms across countries.
+According to the World Management Survey, management is a strong predictor differentiator in productivity between the most and least productive firms across countries.
 Organisations with better management also tend to be more profitable, grow more quickly and offer better work-life balance for their people.
 With such a high importance in driving success, it is no surprise that more financial budget has now been invested in upskilling middle managers.
 And it is crucial to know that there is a stark contrast in the skills required from managers before and after the pandemics.

 As accelerated by the pandemic outbreak, organisations are shifting their ways of working from the office-based environment to hybrid or home working.
 More than 60% of UK-based organisations are now offering hybrid working as an option for their people.
 This fundamentally changes how people connect and collaborate at the workplace.
 Managers must now learn new skills to manage a hybrid team that are co-located between the office and home.
 The increased blurriness of boundary between work and personal life will also push managers to develop knowledge to manage their teams wellbeing.
 The degree of flexibility offered for team members across place and time could also be a challenge on fairness and equality for managers.